-Memory loss is the earliest sign and the most common symptom of Alzheimer’s disease.
+Memory loss is the earliest sign and the most common symptom of Alzheimer’s disease (AD).
 This doesn’t mean occasionally forgetting something, as everyone does from time to time.
 Rather, people with AD have difficulty remembering things that took place minutes, hours, and days ago.
-This may mean that they forget that they already paid a bill and pay it again, or they may forget they were cooking something and leave the stove turned on.
+This may mean they might forget they already paid a bill and pay it again, or they may not remember they were cooking something and leave the stove on.
 As people with AD become aware of their forgetfulness, they may become embarrassed and/or confused.
 In addition to memory loss, there are other early warning signs of Alzheimer’s disease, although not everyone may have the same symptoms.

-Some of the behavioral problems that may occur later in the disease include wandering, suspicion, delusions, and compulsive or repetitive action, such as repetitively asking the same questions or repeatedly opening and closing the pantry door.
+Some of the behavioral problems that may occur later in the disease include wandering, suspicion, hallucinations and delusions, and compulsive or repetitive actions, such as repetitively asking the same questions or repeatedly opening and closing the pantry door.
 In the final stages, the ability to eat, respond to the environment, speak and recognize speech, control movements, and perform basic life functions, such as breathing and swallowing, are completely impaired.
-For advice on helping your loved one with daily activities, visit the Caregiver Tips portion of this site.